 - 1. Identifies Hazards and Risks What can go wrong and why? - 2.
 Helps the operator to work out what causes things to go wrong that will require managing; - 3.
-Helps the operator analyse and assess the risks; - Identifies Hazards and Risks What can go wrong and why? - 5.
-Helps the operator to work out what causes things to go wrong that will require managing; - 6.
-Helps the operator analyse and assess the risks; - 7.
-Gives instruction to help the operator evaluate the risk and decide what to do next; - 8.
-Advises that a plan should be developed for implementing additional controls (where they are necessary); - 9.
-Describes how to communicate and consult about risk: - 10.
-Describes how to check and review those identified risk levels, by monitoring and reviewing if controls are working properly; - 11.
+Helps the operator analyse and assess the risks; - Gives instruction to help the operator evaluate the risk and decide what to do next; - 5.
+Advises that a plan should be developed for implementing additional controls (where they are necessary); - 6.
+Describes how to communicate and consult about risk; - 7.
+Describes how to check and review those identified risk levels, by monitoring and reviewing if controls are working properly; - 8.
 Requires everything to do with risk management to be recorded and describes what is to be reported and to who.